The Yellow Ribbon Program

 - Vignesh Vallanadu ’17

-After serving two tours of duty with the U.S. Army in Afghanistan, Vignesh Vallanadu ’17 is studying political science at Washington College.
+After serving two tours of duty with the U.S. Army in Afghanistan, Vignesh Vallanadu ’17 is studying political science and philosophy at Washington College.

 Vignesh Vallanadu had finished his second tour as a U.S. Army infantryman—the first, for 13 months, in Kandahar Province, the second, for 11 months, in Kunar Province—when he knew he was at a crossroads.